aniketrajnish/aniketrajnish.github.io/src/content/collider-optimizer-unity.md

 * Import all the assets from the package in your unity project.
 * Attach the `PolygonColliderOptimizer.cs` script on your 2D sprite.
 * Adjust the `optimizationFactor` to control the amount of optimzation you need.
-* You can run the performance comparision test on your machine by cloning the project and going to the `Polygon Collider Optimization Test` scene in Unity.
+* Run the performance comparision test on your machine by cloning the project & going to the `Polygon Collider Optimization Test` scene in Unity.

 ## Mesh Collider Optimizer